spanceac/retrocomp/README.md

 The websites that I used mostly for this project to be done are the following:

-http://dpeckett.com/vga-on-the-arduino-with-no-external-parts --> the site that inspired me the most
+http://dpeckett.com/vga-on-the-arduino-with-no-external-parts --> the site that inspired me the most, now inactive

 http://tinyvga.com/vga-timing/640x480@60Hz --> detailed timing description for my VGA signal